The University of York contributes over £2.7 billion to the local and national economy, and provides social and cultural benefits.

 As a major employer, we create prosperity and drive economic growth both locally and nationally.
-Our staff and students live and work in the local area and our expenditure supports a range of businesses and services.
+Our staff and students join us from across the UK and from elsewhere in the world.
+They live and work in the local area: their expenditure - and ours - supports a range of businesses and services.

-The report estimates that the total economic impact of all our activities to the UK economy in 2016-17 was over £1.8 billion.
+In 2018, London Economics - one of Europe’s leading specialist economics and policy consultants - examined some of these benefits in more detail, using figures from the academic year 2016-17.
+It estimated that the total economic impact of all our activities at York to the UK economy in 2016-17 was over £1.8 billion.

 Our total contribution